rocket-pool/RPIPs/RPIPs/RPIP-59.md

 Defines the queue structures that govern validator deposits and the overall deposit process for Rocket Pool node operators.
 The standard and express queue structures give mild priority to existing Rocket Pool Node Operators and initial Node Operator deposits through a ticket system.

-This proposal also changes the deposit mechanics: In case of a queue, the initial stake transaction happens only once ETH is assigned.
-This makes it possible to exit from the queue and receive ETH credit up until the validator is dequeued.
+This proposal also changes the deposit mechanics: In case of a queue, the initial stake transaction happens after ETH is assigned.
+This makes it possible to exit from the queue and receive ETH credit up until that prestake transaction.

 ## Motivation